duerrhannes/levermann/reports/analysis.md

 Let's rank all stocks by points:
 ![Barchart_complete](./figures/2023-08-28_09-48-57_bar.png)

-That's a pretty crowded chart.
-If we filter only the stocks with +6 or +7 points, that's still 24 stocks left.
+Obviously, we only want to go for the "top picks".
+Having a look at the top, 2 stocks both scoring +7 points are left.
+But then, does it really make a big difference if a stock achieves 6 or 7 points?
+It probably does not, so we'll filter both the stocks with +6 or +7 points, that's still 15 stocks left (2 with +7 points and 13 with +6 points).
 As a criterion to order the group of the top-scoring stocks, we could take into account how expensive a share is.
 After all, it's a no-brainer that buying stocks a price too high is one of the most important performance-killers.
 Ranking the stocks primarily by points achieved and secondarily by the price-earnings ratio (PE ratio), results in this table:
 ![Top-ranking stocks](./figures/2023-08-28_09-48-57_top-stocks_bar.png)